Canon 60D vs Fujifilm X-E3

-The Canon EOS 60D and the Fujifilm X-E3 are two digital cameras that were revealed to the public, respectively, in August 2010 and September 2017.
+The Canon EOS 60D and the Fujifilm X-E3 are two digital cameras that were officially introduced, respectively, in August 2010 and September 2017.
 The 60D is a DSLR, while the X-E3 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Fujifilm provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Fujifilm provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 60D vs Fujifilm X-E3

 The side-by-side display below illustrates the physical size and weight of the Canon 60D and the Fujifilm X-E3.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.